By Marcin Wojtyczka

 - Unless you have a strong inner forestay, you probably don’t have much time here.
 Warn your crew that the mast will probably come down

-- Support the rig be setting up a jury forestay with a spinnaker halyard or spare line somewhere around the anchor fittings.
+- Support the rig by setting up a jury forestay with a spinnaker halyard or spare line somewhere around the anchor fittings.
 However, this is just to support the mast, you won’t be able to sail with it

 - If the forestay failed at the base, you can try to reconnect